Monitoring National Contexts

 Monitoring and recording contextual data within the ESS started in Round 1.
 The previous approach adopted was event data collection, which did not prove to be sufficiently robust or comprehensive to be adopted widely.
 Insights from communications research have been used to improve the monitoring and recording of contextual data within the ESS since Round 5.

-As of ESS Round 6, a more user-friendly tool for the systematic cross-national recording of events has been developed.
-This approach involves the recording of media claims.
+As of ESS Round 6, a more user-friendly tool for the systematic cross-national recording of events was developed and applied in ESS Rounds 6 to 8.
+This approach involved the recording of media claims.
 Additional details on the ESS media claims methodology can be found in the documents linked in the sidebar.

 Queries about media claims should be directed to the media claims email address.